antarctica/lantern/docs/api/usage.md

 Catalogues represent CSW instances.
 The ADD Data Catalogue includes two catalogues:

 * Published (`published`) - containing published records available to the public
-* Unpublished (`unpublished`) - containing draft records restricted to ADD project staff
+* Unpublished (`unpublished`) - containing draft, or otherwise unpublished, records restricted to ADD project staff

 CSW requests must target a catalogue using a path prefix, e.g. `/published`, followed by a valid CSW request.

 E.g. `https://api.bas.ac.uk/data/metadata/add/csw/v1/published?service=CSW&request=GetCapabilities"`

-Parts of this require require authentication and authorisation:
+Access to parts of this resource require authentication and authorisation:

 * transactional requests (in either catalogue) are authenticated and restricted to ADD project staff
 * requests to read records in the unpublished catalogue are authenticated and restricted to ADD project staff